-- Describe the connection between the problems of finding areas and distances travelled, and how both problems lead to the same limit. - Know and be able to work with the properties of definite integrals. - State the Fundamental Theorem of Calculus in words, describe how it connects integral and differential calculus, and how it helps in finding antiderivatives and in evaluating definite integrals. - Define the indefinite integral of a function and state its relation to the antiderivative. - Be able to use the Substitution Rule to evaluate definite and indefinite integrals. - Be able to use integration by parts to evaluate appropriate integrals.
+- Describe the connection between the problems of finding areas and distances travelled, and how both problems lead to the same limit. - Explain what a Riemann sum is, what a definite integral is, and be able to work with the properties of definite integrals. - State the Fundamental Theorem of Calculus in words, describe how it connects integral and differential calculus, and how it helps in finding antiderivatives and in evaluating definite integrals. - Define the indefinite integral of a function and state its relation to the antiderivative. - Describe the Total Change Theorem, and give examples of how it is used in applications. - Recognize the Substitution Rule as an integral version of the chain rule, and be able to use the Substitution Rule to evaluate definite and indefinite integrals, and to extend the collection of functions that we can integrate. - Recognize integration by parts as the integral version of the product rule, and be able to use it to evaluate appropriate integrals.